All Episodes

 And to sit there and complain about it is to complain about the system itself.

-I just I'm telling Sean, I do not believe that Joe Six Pack voter or Susie Six Pack voter, when they walk into the voting booth, says, you know what, especially in a congressional election.
+I just, I'm telling you, Sean, I do not believe that Joe's six-pack voter or Susie's six-pack voter, when they walk into the voting booth, says, you know what, especially in a congressional election, we've got President Bush, and I think we need Democrats to counter it.

-Uh especially Republican voters.
+Especially Republican voters.

 If Republican voters don't vote Republican this year, it had nothing to do with wanting divided government or checks and balances.

-Uh that, and I've heard a lot of people say, Russia, it's a mistake to go out there, and you you should have been leading the charge in in in telling people what Republicans stand for and uh the lower taxes and all uh I have, and those things are working.
+There's so many things that are consequential here that, and I've heard a lot of people say, Russia, it's a mistake to go out there and you should have been leading the charge in telling people what Republicans stand for and the lower taxes.

-And it's been an effort to try to convince people the economy is in great shape precisely because of those policies that we conservatives have long advocated low taxes, we haven't gotten a smaller government.
+And it's been an effort to try to convince people the economy is in great shape precisely because of those policies that we conservatives have long advocated.

-I can tell you what conservatism would do if it dominated, if we had an elected conservative leadership, I could tell you what it would do, but I don't know what we're gonna end up with.
+If we had an elected conservative leadership, I can tell you what it would do, but I don't know what we're going to end up with.

-Uh the stakes are too great on a lot of things.
+The stakes are too great on a lot of things.

 All of these things.

-I I saw a story from some Western European socialist.
+I saw a story from some Western European socialist.

-Uh and he writes for the Guardian.
+And he writes for the Guardian.

-It was in writes for the Guardian.
+It was in, yeah, he writes for the Guardian.

-He's Brussels, he lives in Brussels.
+He lives in Brussels.

 He misses Brussels.

-But he's all he's he's he's amazed watching this election here.
+But he's amazed watching this election here.

 But he's excited because what he sees is America becoming Western Europe.

-And to him that's a good thing.
+And to him, that's a good thing.

-He wants it to become like a Western European country, like a France, like a Germany, with an enlarged welfare state with open borders with all kinds of immigration, because these elites don't think that any of the destruction that's going to come from those things will ever affect them.
+He wants it to become like a Western European country, like a France, like a Germany, with an enlarged welfare state, with open borders, with all kinds of immigration.

 I guarantee you, John Kerry doesn't worry one whit about any deleterious action from terrorists or enemies of this country affecting him.